itsnabbyyy/portfolios/Marketing Analytic/README.md

 # ShopEasy Marketing Analytic Dashboard

 ## Project Overview
 This project showcases a comprehensive marketing analytics solution for ShopEasy, a fictional online retail business.
-The project demonstrates skills in SQL data extraction and cleaning, Python-based sentiment analysis, and interactive dashboard creation using Power BI.

-### Business Case
 ShopEasy is facing challenges with reduced customer engagement and conversion rates, despite significant investments in new online marketing campaigns.
-This project aims to conduct a detailed analysis and identify areas for improvement in their marketing strategies.
+This project aims to conduct a detailed analysis and identify areas for improvement in their marketing strategies.The project demonstrates skills in SQL data extraction and cleaning, Python-based sentiment analysis, and interactive dashboard creation using Power BI.

 ### Key Challenges: